 About the author:

 Kevin S. Giles was raised in Deer Lodge, Montana, in the shadow of Montana State Prison.
 His father, Murry, narrowly escaped being taken hostage during the 1959 riot and later became a lieutenant of custody.
 His mother, Jean, was a teacher who taught him the fortunes of reading and writing.
 Kevin is a University of Montana journalism graduate and has worked as a reporter and editor for six daily newspapers in the United States and Australia.
-Kevin has edited and designed numerous books.You can contact Kevin by writing to jerrysriot at hotmail dot com.
+Kevin has edited and designed numerous books.Contact Kevin at jerrysriot at hotmail dot com.